The Exclusive DAWSON Balanced Door

 This was a practical solution for many years but at the same time presented some difficult challenges.

-Dawson’s newly designed system utilizes the Record 8100 series, auto operator.
+DAWSON’s newly designed system utilizes the Record 8100 series, auto operator.
 This operator fits nicely in a 6” high x 6” deep header and offers several enhanced features compared to the older, outdated system (still used by our leading competitor).

 Our engineers designed this system so that the closer is eliminated from the balanced hardware which creates a truly free swinging door with no resistance.